Diana Ramírez

-Diana Ramírez is a Colombian karateka.
+Diana Patricia Ramírez Gutiérrez (born 5 January 1990) is a Colombian karateka.

 In 2021, Ramírez competed in the World Karate Championships held in Dubai, United Arab Emirates.
 She won one of the bronze medals in the women's team kumite event.

 Ramírez won the bronze medal in the women's -61 kg event at the 2022 Bolivarian Games held in Valledupar, Colombia.